 Do you thrive on taking copious notes, observing minute details, and working closely on set with a director?
 Yes?
 Then you might want to consider a career as a script supervisor—the person who makes sure that the visual details in a scene (action, wardrobe, props, set dressing, hair and makeup—you name it) are consistent from shot-to-shot and even scene-to-scene.

 And you might want to consider these insights from expert script supervisor, Sarah Horton, whose credits over a 12-year career include Mutt & Stuff, Aftermath, Behaving Badly, and Liza On Demand.
 Continuity and consistency are crucial for the development of your project.
 Your movie simply has to make sense.

 Script supervising—and filmmaking in general—is all about helping to answer these questions: “How are you getting into a scene?” and “How are you getting out of a scene?”
 And, most importantly: “How are your scenes blending together to make a beautiful piece of art?”

-On June 19, Horton returned to Film Independent’s offices to discuss her role on set a liaison between director and editor—not to mention her highly organized notes process, which records every action and ever detail of every day.
+Horton recently returned to Film Independent to discuss her role on set a liaison between director and editor—not to mention her highly organized notes process, which records every action and ever detail of every day.
 Film Independent’s Paul Cowling served as moderator.
 Long story short: it’s not such a simple process: